zhirui-gao/PartGS/README.md

 This repository contains the official implementation of the paper: [Self-supervised Learning of Hybrid Part-aware 3D Representation of 2D Gaussians and Superquadrics](https://arxiv.org/abs/2408.10789), which is accepted to ICCV 2025.
-PartGS is a self-supervised part-aware reconstruction frame- work that integrates 2D Gaussians and superquadrics to parse objects and scenes into an interpretable decomposition, leveraging multi-view image inputs to uncover 3D structural information
+PartGS is a self-supervised part-aware reconstruction framework that integrates 2D Gaussians and superquadrics to parse objects and scenes into an interpretable decomposition, leveraging multi-view image inputs to uncover 3D structural information